amtwebsolution/PHP-Admin-with-Mongodb/README.md

    1. Then Unzip the folder in the htdocs folder.

-   2. download mongodb3.2 and intall it.
+   2. download mongodb3.2 and install it.

-   3. download mongodb 3.2 driver and intall it.
+   3. download mongodb 3.2 driver and install it.

    4. Config mongodb